tombenke/seneca-cookbook/lib/seneca.options/README.md

 ### Load options from default file

-TODO: Investigate what is the difference between default and custom config files?

-### Load options from custom file

 Seneca options can be loaded from configuration file named `seneca.options.js` that is placed in the current folder.
 This file should be a Node.js module that exports a JSON object.